LunarVim/lunarvim.org/docs/configuration/plugins/example-configurations.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Extra Plugins
+# Example configurations

 Every plugin that works with Neovim works with LunarVim, here are some examples to get you started.